 SECTION 1 - INTRODUCTION

-1. Sampling and testing procedures are utilized to determine if foods in trade are compliant with particular specifications.
-These procedures establish the level of protection afforded to exporters and producers, and importers and consumers.
-The procedures used should be such as to ensure that Consumers’ Risk and Producers’ Risk are both considered.
+1. Sampling and testing are, among others, procedures utilized to determine if foods in trade are compliant with particular specifications.
+These procedures shall minimise can affect the probabilities of wrongly accepting or wrongly rejecting a lot or consignment..
+Therefore these probabilities should be evaluated so that they can be controlled to acceptable levels for affected parties.
+The procedures used should consider these probabilities.
 The absence of defined, scientifically valid procedures could lead to ad hoc practices being used, resulting in inconsistent decisions and an increased occurrence of disputes.

 2. To ensure the sampling and testing procedures are valid, they should be based upon scientific, internationally accepted principles, and it is necessary to ensure that they can be applied fairly.
 In regard to sampling, the General Guidelines on Sampling states that “Codex Methods of Sampling are designed to ensure that fair and valid sampling procedures are used when food is being tested for compliance with a particular Codex commodity standard.”
 As for methods of analysis, those endorsed by Codex should be considered first.